-With a Full-Spectrum Fermented Turmeric Blend, Organic Fermented Warming Botanical Blend, Organic Ashwagandha Extract and an Organic Fermented Bitter Botanical Blend, Ancient Apothecary Fermented Turmeric is specially formulated to support healthy joints and immune defenses PLUS healthy detoxification and whole-body benefits.†
+With a Full-Spectrum Fermented Turmeric Blend, Organic Fermented Warming Botanical Blend, Organic Ashwagandha Extract and an Organic Fermented Bitter Botanical Blend, Ancient Apothecary Fermented Turmeric is specially formulated to support healthy joints and mobility as well as a healthy response to inflammation.†

 What Sets Ancient Apothecary Herbals Apart?

 Ancient Apothecary Fermented Herbs are powered by fermentation—our own proprietary, patent-pending, dual-stage, live fermentation process.

 What is fermentation and why is it important?

 Fermentation is an ancient process used to break down food into more absorbable components.

 Here are some key benefits of fermentation:

 - Fermentation pre-digests nutrients and beneficial compounds into more accessible and bioavailable forms.

 - In some instances, fermentation can actually make certain foods more edible and more digestible, such as roots, leaves, nuts, tubers, seeds and grains.